 FINAL INTERVIEW: The applicants who showed the most potential in their applications and audition are invited to a final interview.

 STAFF TRAINING: We will thoroughly train you to be able to lead a group of kids of your own.
 Materials will be provided to begin learning the game, as soon as you are hired.
-Group training takes place during early June (or during March and early April for those starting in springtime), and you will be given an opportunity to “shadow” an experienced quest leader as well as try out Quest Leading with an experienced leader with you to give feedback.
+Group training takes place during early June, and you will be given an opportunity to “shadow” an experienced quest leader as well as try out Quest Leading with an experienced leader with you to give feedback.
 New quest leaders will receive a training stipend after successfully completing the training process.

 HIRED: All staff must have a social security number for being an employee, and all will have a background check done on them.
 We require all staff to be mandatory reporters of child abuse (if you suspect abuse in the home environment or elsewhere, you are required to report on it).